Utpal-Mishra/MSc-Project-Python/README.md

 Analysis of the socio-economic impacts of the pandemic, including unemployment trends.

 ### Time Series Forecasting
-Utilization of time series forecasting to predict future trends in COVID-19 cases based on historical data.
+Using time series forecasting to predict future trends in COVID-19 cases based on historical data.

 ## References
 A comprehensive list of references cited throughout the report.